• Skip to primary navigation

 Pollo Saltado

 Pollo Saltado (Peruvian stir-fried chicken) is a Chinese-Peruvian fusion dish in the Chifa style.
-Tender chicken breast is stir-fried with red onion, ají amarillo chile pepper, and tomato, and served with potatoes and rice.
-This savory and delicious dish is so quick and easy, it's sure to be a new family favorite!
+Tender boneless chicken breast or chicken thigh meat is stir-fried with red onion, ají amarillo chile pepper, and tomato, and served with potatoes and rice.
+This savory and delicious dish is so quick and easy, it’s sure to be a new family favorite!

 A black plate with pollo saltado, french fries, and Peruvian rice alongside ají amarillo paste and chopped cilantro.